-Essentially a K3 visa was designed as a fast alternative to the immigrant visas (IR1/CR1).
+Essentially the K3 Visa in Thailand was designed as a fast alternative to the immigrant visas (IR1/CR1).
 K3’s are a non-immigrant visa so one cannot stay indefinitely in the United States on one of these visas.
-For the Thai/American couple looking to immigrate to the USA, the K-3 is a good choice if time is of the essence.
+For the Thai/American couple looking to immigrate to the USA, the K-3 is a good choice if time is Read More

-Before getting into the K-1 process I would always advise obtaining competent legal advice from a licensed American attorney.
+Before getting into the K1 Visa Process I would always advise obtaining competent legal advice from a licensed American attorney.
 Thailand can be very difficult to start the process however thousands have completed the process without many problems.

-When a US Citizen sponsors a Thai fiancé/fiancée or spouse for immigration to the United States the US Citizen must show that he/she can support the Thai immigrant.
+This it the Affidavit of support for a Thai fiancee.
+When a US Citizen sponsors a Thai fiancé or spouse for immigration to the United States.
+The US Citizen must show that he/she can support the Thai immigrant.
 The US government is interested in making sure that an immigrant brought to the US (for our Read More

 Advance Parole gives a Thai fiancée the right to re-enter the United States on a K-1 Visa after leaving the country.
-This is important because your fiancée cannot leave the country on a K-1 Visa and return without obtaining this crucial travel document.
+This is important because your fiancée cannot leave the country on a K1 Visa.
+Then return without obtaining this crucial travel document.